kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 ## Runtime

-The dependency container is initialized as parallel as possible within the dependency graph that has been constructed.
+The dependency container is initialized as parallel as possible within the dependency container that has been constructed.

 During the execution phase of the application, the following things are done:

 * Initializes all components in the dependency container
-* Tracks changes in the dependency container
+* Track changes in the dependency container
-* Atomically updates the dependency graph when changes are made.
+* Atomically updates the dependency container when changes are made.
-* Performs a [Graceful Shutdown](https://www.techtarget.com/whatis/definition/graceful-shutdown-and-hard-shutdown) when a SIGTERM signal is received.
+* Performs a [Graceful Shutdown](#graceful-shutdown) when a SIGTERM signal is received.

 All components use eager initialization, which means they are initialized immediately upon application startup.